kennytilton/mxtodomvc/README.md

 * *caveat lectorum* we use "observer" in the strict dictionary sense: "monitor, not participant".
 Other libraries use it differently.

 #### K for Kids
 Formulas can compute more than mere descriptive properties such as "completed".
-We might have `K` (for "kids") holding the children of some parent, such as the LI nodes under a UL DOM list.
+We might have `K` for "kids" holding the children of some parent, such as the LI nodes under a UL DOM list.
 In other words, the population itself of our application model can grow or shrink with events.

 We call a dynamic population of causally connected models a *matrix*.

 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

-Here is how our TodoMVC will avoid rebuilding the full DOM list of to-dos when a to-do is added or removed; the filter changes; or the `:completed` property of a to-do is changed.
+Here is how our TodoMVC will avoid rebuilding the full DOM list of to-dos when: (1) a to-do is added or deleted; (2) the user selects a different filter; or the `:completed` property of a to-do is changed.
 ````clojure
 (ul {:class "todo-list"}
   {:kid-values  (cF (sort-by td-created